AdobeDocs/campaign-web.en/help/v8/email/generative-lp.md

 ---
 # Landing page generation with the AI Assistant Content Accelerator {#generative-lp}

+>[!CONTEXTUALHELP]
+>id="acw_homepage_welcome_rn5"
+>title="Generate Landing pages with AI"
+>abstract="You can now use the AI Assistant Content Accelerator to create your landing page deliveries, enabling you to generate text, images, or complete page layouts."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

 >[!IMPORTANT]
 >
 >Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#generative-guardrails).